vchub/math-gym/.prompt/p.md

 - search for quiz by a short description

 Requirements:
-When we open a quiz the ulr shoud be shareable: like app.url/quiz/quiz-id So we can send a link to a students and they can open the quiz by the link
+We want to send a link to a students and they can open the quiz by the link, like app_url/quiz/quiz-id, where quiz-id is quiz id in firestore.
+Now, if we paste the url into browser we got page not found message from firebase.

 Question:
+Is it a problem with firebase settings or our app. routing?

 What implementation plan and structure would you suggest?

 ---

+We want to add a field "Tutorial" to the quiz.
+It will contain a link to textbook or tutorial.
+When clicked, it should open another tab in a browser

 ---